…BA is peerless, it’s my airline any day, say decade-long patrons – By Oluwaseyi Adeyemo

-“I have since then travelled several times with BA and also with several other airlines and found British Airways to be the best of the whole lot.
-Being very comfortable, safe and balanced in the air, I would not have any hesitation in recommending BA to other travelers’’
+“I have since then traveled several times with BA and also with several other airlines and found British Airways to be the best of the whole lot.
+Being very comfortable, safe, and balanced in the air, I would not have any hesitation in recommending BA to other travelers’’

 Brief History of British Airways

 Since British Airways is very particular about its history, I consider it expedient to take a peek into its rich history.
 The birth of British Airways started in 1919 when the Department of Civil Aviation was formed at the Air Ministry with Winston Churchill appointed as Secretary of State for Air and in June, oversaw the first direct crossing of the North Atlantic by air which took place in a Vickers Vimy airplane from Harbour Grace, Newfoundland to Clifden, Ireland in 15hrs 57mins.
 However, the world’s first scheduled international service took place in August when single-engine De Havilland DH4A G-EAJC of Air Transport and Travel flew from Hounslow Heath, Middlesex to Paris carrying one passenger, a consignment of leather, several braces of grouse, and some jars of Devonshire cream.
 By November of the same year, Air Transport and Travel carried the first international airmail to Paris.
 The first flight was by DH4A G-EAHF and an Air Mail pennant was attached to its rudder.